The tale of hands that weave magic!

 Need for support

-Weavers must be provided financial incentives to buy better looms and spare parts, increased access and connect to the market, sufficient market knowledge, skill upgradation and training.
-Consumers too must encourage and honour the unsung weaver by wearing handlooms with pride.
+Weavers must be provided financial incentives to buy better looms and spare parts increased access and connect to the market, sufficient market knowledge, skill up-gradation, and training.
+Consumers too must encourage and honor the unsung weaver by wearing handlooms with pride.
 The entire community needs to rally behind the hardworking weaver so that he or she is motivated to sustain the tradition for generations to come.